benjiggault/github-slideshow/_posts/0000-01-02-benjiggault.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-I will figure this stuff out!
+I will figure this crap out!
 Use the left arrow to go back!